memfault/interrupt/_drafts/heartbeats.md

 your devices have a battery life of weeks and you would rather not wait weeks for a device to complete its charge-discharge cycle.

-To do this, simply record the delta in battery life during the heartbeat interval (assuming the device was not plugged into a charger) in a gauge metric, and then take the average of this delta over **all heartbeats** of the particular release.
+To do this, record the delta in battery life during the heartbeat interval (assuming the device was not plugged into a charger) in a gauge metric, and then take the average of this delta over **all heartbeats** of the particular release.